Symmetry and geometry in generalized Higgs effective field theory -- Finiteness of oblique corrections v.s. perturbative unitarity: Perturbative unitarity vs. finiteness conditions

 Eq.~(\ref{eq:trace1}) can be rewritten in a covariant form

 In a similar manner, we obtain the divergent coefficient in the $U$-parameter (\ref{eq:Ulog1}),

 Combining Eqs.~(\ref{eq:Slog1}), (\ref{eq:Ulog1}), (\ref{eq:formulaS}), and (\ref{eq:formulaU}), we find

 The relation between the symmetry and the geometry hidden in the expressions (\ref{eq:Slog1}) and (\ref{eq:Ulog1}) is now unveiled in the expressions (\ref{eq:Slog}) and (\ref{eq:Ulog}).
 The one-loop divergences of both $S$ and $U$ are proportional to the Riemann curvature tensor $\bar{R}_{ijkl}$ at the vacuum.
-Once the four-point tree-level unitarity is ensured, {\em i.e.,} $\bar{R}_{ijkl}=0$, then the one-loop finiteness of $S$ and $U$ is automatically guaranteed in Eqs.~(\ref{eq:Slog}) and (\ref{eq:Ulog}).
+Once the four-point tree-level unitarity is ensured, {\em i.e.,} $\bar{R}_{ijkl}=0$, then the one-loop finiteness of $S$ and $U$ is automatically guaranteed in Eqs.~(\ref{eq:Slog}) and (\ref{eq:Ulog}). {\footnote{ The relation between the one-loop $S$ divergence and the flatness of the scalar manifold was also pointed out in Ref.~\cite{Alonso:2015fsp} in the context of the HEFT framework, in which the connection can be seen more manifestly than in the GHEFT framework. }}

 The physical implications of the $S$ and $U$ parameter formulas (\ref{eq:Slog}) and (\ref{eq:Ulog}) can be studied more closely.
 Note that both of them vanishes when

 even if there might exist non-vanishing $\bar{R}_{ijkl}$.
 What does the condition (\ref{eq:cond1}) imply, then?
 Combining the equivalence theorem and the results presented in \S.~\ref{sec:Amplitude}, we see that the condition (\ref{eq:cond1}) ensures the tree-level unitarity of the high energy $p$-wave scattering amplitude in the